whaynes/STCW23/jekyll/_assessments/OICEW-1-1D.md

 <tr><td>

 {% capture behavior %}
-{% do Use tools, usetools %} to {% do Fabricate, fabricate %} sweat joint fitting
+{% do usetools, Use tools %} to {% do fabricate, Fabricate %} sweat joint fitting
 {% endcapture %}
 {{ behavior | markdownify }}